santaclarauniversity/scu-bulletins/undergraduate-bulletin/markdown files/2022-2023/chapter-3/TheatreandDance.md

 ### 189. Social Justice and the Arts

 How do artists engage with the world?
-What are the questions propelling an artist\'s work?
-What can we learn from an artist\'s process?
+What are the questions propelling an artist's work?
+What can we learn from an artist's process?
 In this Experiential Learning class we will explore these questions through a co-mingling of a variety of activities: reading and classroom discussions, community based learning activities, a critical paper, an investigation paper, and engagement with a wide variety of art and artists.
 Note: This course requires participation in community-based learning (CBL) experiences off campus.
 Formerly listed as DANC 189.
 (5 units)

 ### 190. New Playwrights Festival